 - Next, write the old name on something that will sink.
 (There was some confusion here - some references suggested using water soluble ink, and others insisted on using insoluble ink.
 For safety, I did one of each.)
 Drop the item into the sea while asking Neptune to remove the boat's old name from his records.
 This is usually done in front of witnesses, and usually involves some sort of libation - which must be shared generously with Neptune!

 - A day (or more) later, you can hold the boat new naming ceremony.
 (I assume the one-day delay allows for Neptune and his administrative staff to complete their paperwork.)
 This ceremony is the big one we've all seen on TV.
 Everyone in their finest outfits, a bottle of champagne smashed on the hull.
 There are speeches, invocations to Neptune and the winds, clapping, and sometimes the Queen of England and other assorted royalty are in attendance.
 Of course, it also involves libations - for guests and gods alike.
 The Internet warns again, don't be stingy with the drinks - be sure to share with Neptune!

 - Items with the boat new name can only be brought onboard AFTER the boat naming ceremony is complete.
 And nothing with the boat old name is ever brought back on board.
 EVER!

 We diligently followed all the steps and had a pretty major celebration in early May 2015, when we relaunched "Arkadaslik" and safely cruised to Rhodes with nine wonderful guests for our inaugural journey on the newly named boat.

-We've had a few onboard hiccups since then, but, for the most part, the boat formerly known as Neşko has kept us safe and sound.
+We've had a few onboard hiccups since then, but, for the most part, the boat now known as Arkadaslik has kept us safe and sound.
 I think it's fair to say "we're believers"!